JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/fractaldim.md

 ```@example MAIN
 linear_region(xs, Hs)[2]
 ```
-This result is an approximation of the information dimension (because we used `α = 1`) of the Lorenz attractor.
+This result is an approximation of the information dimension (because we used `q = 1`) of the Lorenz attractor.

 ---